Dispatches from the Internet. How unique online communities are blooming in the age of global inter-connectivity.

 Another member comments that his day is almost exactly the same, except his three perpetually-defecating parakeets in substitution for the cats, and that he only keeps a Facebook account to assure his family back in Oregon that he’s still alive.

-But it was the loner clubs that had attracted me, because I was a bit of a loner myself during my senior year of high school in the Philippines.
-I could somewhat relate with some of the members on the website, especially the military brats and the kids of expats who had a hard time fitting in with their environment due to living in a foreign country.
+But it was the loner clubs that had attracted me, because I was a bit of a loner myself during my senior year of high school.
+I could relate with some of the members on the website, especially the military brats and the kids of expats who had a hard time fitting in with their environment due to living in a foreign country.

 Most of the members on the website are self-professed voluntary loners, and when I asked one of the members what attracted her to these type of websites, she said, “Even though we’re confined in our dark, cramp little rooms, and even though we’re all alone–at least here we’re alone together.”